+

 Description

-White fragrant flowers are blooming in panicles in May and beautifully covering the whole tree, which is the most ornametal feature of this species.
-The flowers of Fraxinus ornus are providing nectar for many insects, while the tree itself supports a great number of birds and smaller mammals to nest and hide.
-The compound leaves are pinnate with 5-9 leaflets, which are dull green and somewhat shiny.
-During autumn the foliage turns in different shades from yellow to crimson or orange.
-Fruits are 2-3 cm long samaras, dispersed by the wind later on in winter.
-The bark is smooth, greyish coloured and peeling in small pieces at a later age.
+The white scented flowers bloom in panicles in May and wonderfully adorn the entire tree.
+The flowers of Fraxinus ornus provide nectar for insects, whilst the tree itself provides nesting and shelter to many birds and smaller mammals.
+The composite leaves are pinnate with 5-9 leaflets which are matt green and somewhat glossy.
+The autumn foliage has various hues, from yellow to crimson or orange.
+The fruits are 2-3 cm long samaras which are spread by the wind later on in the winter.
+The bark is smooth, greyish and peels of in small sections as the tree matures.

-Fraxinus ornus is future proof tree, growing on various soils and rocks from alkaline to acidic.
-Once established it requires no watering, surviving the hottest months without any problem.
-Also wind and roadsalt are no problem for the manna ash.
-In rich, deep soils it can reach a decent size if it is planted on full, baking sun to let the new shoots ripen, also to get the best autumn colour.
-The manna ash could be used in medium to larger gardens and parks, but also on more challeging site in paving, for example wide streets and squares.
-Even on roofs and in containers it will stay perfectly happy.
+Fraxinus ornus is a future-proof tree.
+It grows on various soils and craggy rocks, from alkaline to slightly acidic.
+Once established it does not require water and can survive the hottest months without any problem.
+Wind and road salt do not pose a problem either.
+On rich, deep soils it can reach a substantial size if placed in full sun to allow the new shoots to ripen and in order to obtain the best autumn colour.
+The manna ash is used in medium-sized to larger gardens and parks but also in more challenging sites in paving.

 Types of planting